 We have 4 Storage Bags on one side of our old van filled with clothing.
 We have not seen any issues, as we have kept the weights reasonable.
 Again, it depends on the condition of the roof and the roof lifting mechanism.

 If you are the lucky holder of a Discount Code for our online store you must add ALL the items to the Shopping Cart before entering and applying the Discount Code.
 Make sure you include the specific item(s) that the Discount Code applies to.

 Occasionally, and for strictly limited times, we may publish a unique Discount Code in our Social Media pages (Facebook etc.), and in printed and electronic magazines to test our marketing and new product offers.

-Unfortunately we are out of stock of Sky Tracks Storage Bags until the 21 December 2020
+Unfortunately we are out of stock of Sky Tracks Storage Bags until the middle of May 2021.

 Please send an email to email@example.com listing the products you are interested in and we will send you an email when the stock is available to order on the website shop.